Gilbert Luis R. Centina III: Entering religious life

 In 1964, he entered the Augustinian Monastery in historic Intramuros, Manila and attended the University of Santo Tomas, the Philippines' royal and pontifical university.
 He graduated cum laude in each of his four ecclesiastical degrees from the University of Santo Tomas: BA classical, Ph.B., STB, and STL.

-He earned his MA in comparative literature at the University of the Philippines and completed the coursework toward a Ph.D. in comparative literature at another state university but left without completing his dissertation.
+He earned his MA in comparative literature at the University of the Philippines-Diliman and completed the coursework toward a Ph.D. in comparative literature at another state university but left without completing his dissertation.

 Centina was an Augustinian friar under the Spanish circumscription of the Madrid-based Augustinian Province of the Most Holy Name of Jesus of the Philippines.
 In 2020, he became a charter member of the Augustinian Province of St. John of Sahagún of Spain which was formed when the Philippine province and three other provinces in Spain and Portugal united into a single circumscription.

 After his ordination to the priesthood, he briefly served as a missionary in Peru.
 He taught literature as a professorial lecturer, served as a school chaplain for many years and as the first pastor of Filipino ancestry of Holy Rosary Church (Manhattan) in East Harlem, New York.

 The National Catholic Reporter noted that he was "a celebrated Catholic author and poet, [whose] accolades include the Palanca Memorial Awards, the Philippines’ highest literary honor, in English poetry in 1974, the Focus Literary Awards in English poetry in 1982, and the Catholic Authors Award in 1996 from the Archdiocese of Manila under then Cardinal Jaime L. Sin and the Asian Catholic Publishers."
 His work, it added, was "a conscience that attacks and spares no one except the weak.
 It is full of intrinsic insights into humanity and its connection with a greater being.
 His work explores the relationship between man and his Creator, between space and time, and between the earthly and heavenly continuums of life, alongside our overwhelming shared sense of love, courage and hope."

 His first novel is a roman à clef, written under a nom de plume.
 The novel, Wages of Sin, was published as a limited edition in Honolulu in 1988.